-U.S. Will Seek To Extradite Huawei CFO Meng, Canadian Diplomat Says
+U.S. Will Seek To Extradite Huawei CFO Meng Wanzhou, Canadian Diplomat Says

-The U.S. Justice Department has told Canada it will formally ask to extradite Huawei Chief Financial Officer Meng Wanzhou, who was arrested in Vancouver last month at American officials' request.
+A Canadian diplomat says the U.S. Justice Department has told Canada that it will formally seek to extradite Huawei Chief Financial Officer Meng Wanzhou, who was arrested in Vancouver last month at U.S. officials' request.

 The news prompted China to warn it will retaliate if Canada tries to send Meng to the U.S. — a sign that a diplomatic crisis over her status could worsen.

 The U.S. plans to make the extradition request before the upcoming Jan.
-30 deadline, Canada's ambassador to the U.S. David MacNaughton told The Globe and Mail.
-That date is 60 days after Meng was initially taken into custody at Vancouver's international airport.
+30 filing deadline, Canada's ambassador to the U.S., David MacNaughton, told The Globe and Mail.
+That date is 60 days after Meng was taken into custody at Vancouver's international airport.

 "Relations between China and Canada soured after the arrest," NPR's Rob Schmitz reports from Shanghai, "with China detaining two Canadian citizens and sentencing to death a Canadian man previously found guilty of drug smuggling."